wayfair-incubator/telefonistka/docs/installation.md

   * Ensure the service account has the relevant permission on the repo.
   * Add `telefonistka.yaml` to repo root.

+## Images

+Telefonistka comes in 2 flavors:

+* A normal container image, that is built from `scratch` and contains only a telefonistka binary and CA certificates.
+  This image is preferred and meant to be used in a production environment.
+* A container image that is built on `alpine` and contains the full alpine base OS.
+Denoted by the `alpine-` prefix.
+  This image is meant for development and debugging purposes.
+  And in rare cases when it is used in CI and requires shell variable expansion.

 ## Server Configuration

 Environment variables for the webhook process: